-In my experience, even half-decent restaurants have more than plenty forks, knives etc., but that’s not the case with The One Fork Restaurant DX.
+In my experience, even half-decent restaurants have more than plenty of forks, knives, etc., but that’s not the case with The One Fork Restaurant DX.
 Here, all customers have to share one fork.
 One.
 That’s it.
 Oh, did I mention this lot is incredibly hungry and not exactly overly patient?
 As such, you’ve been tasked with teaching them the importance of sharing!
 Why?
-Because… budget cuts.
+Budget cuts.

 After each day (at least, I’m assuming that’s what a level represents), you’re presented with the same ‘report card’, whether you failed to serve everyone or not.
-Only difference is, you don’t get to progress, and your face will be full of food, seeing how whichever customer didn’t get to eat, would have thrown his/her food at ya out of pure spite.
+The only difference is that you don’t get to progress, and your face will be full of food, seeing how whichever customer didn’t get to eat, would have thrown his/her food at you out of pure spite.
 Yup.
 That’ll teach you to do better (I guess?).
 Whatever happened to mean remarks and/or rude gestures?
 Such a waste of food.

-Anyway, suffice to say, it’s a pretty simple and easy to grasp concept, and probably not a game that many will spend hour after hour playing.
-Even so, there’s definitely fun to be had, passing that fork around, ensuring everyone gets to eat – whatever is on that plate – in a timely manner.
+Anyway, it’s pretty simple and probably not a game that many will spend more than a few hours playing before moving on to something else.
+Even so, there’s definitely fun to be had, passing that fork around, and ensuring everyone gets to eat in a timely manner.
 In fact, why not find out if you can beat my high score of 450, in… The One Fork Restaurant DX?